The community in Tan-Awan has been feeding whale sharks for years in the name of tourism.

 Their responsibilities are to feed the whale sharks and take tourists to visit them.

 Whale Shark Tourism

 While the locals see the whale sharks as their source of income and even family, World Wildlife Fund begs to differ.
-They are urging tourists to go elsewhere to see the sharks and stop the feeding whale sharks practice.
+They are urging tourists to go elsewhere to see the sharks and stop the practice of feeding whale sharks.

 What do you think, who is right in this case?
-Should they continue to feed the whale sharks in hopes that tourism will pick up again and their lives will improve?
+Should they continue to feed the whale sharks hoping that tourism will pick up again and improve their lives?